Last updated on May 26, 2023

 Kodama of the East Tree | Illustration by Daarken

 Green-white-black has been a favorite color combination of Commander players since the first Commander precons were released over a decade ago.
-Recently we’ve seen a surge of new Abzan ()-aligned legendary creatures, nearly doubling the total count from just a year ago.
+There's a strong collection of Abzan ()-aligned legendary creatures, and many great options old and new.

-With these new Abzan cards we’ve seen their design pushed outside of the typical +1/+1 counter and graveyard spaces that this wedge is known for.
-With twice as many Abzan commanders on the market these days, it’s time for a new tier list.
+We’ve seen their design pushed outside of the typical +1/+1 counter and graveyard spaces that this wedge is known for.
+With plenty of Abzan commanders on the market these days, it's time for a fresh ranking.
 Which Abzan commander will top the charts?
 Let’s find out!

 Myrkul, Lord of Bones | Illustration by Isis